zenml-io/zenml/docs/book/component-gallery/experiment-trackers/mlflow.md

 ### Infrastructure Deployment

-The MLflow Experiment Tracker can be deployed using our MLOps Stack Recipe directly from the CLI and without the need to go through a separate workflow involving stack recipes:
+The MLflow Experiment Tracker can be deployed directly from the ZenML CLI:

 ```shell
 # optionally assigning an existing bucket to the MLflow Experiment Tracker